 Health care employees work under considerable stress, especially now.
 The executive division of the National Center for PTSD at the White River Junction, Vermont, Veterans Administration Medical Center, an affiliate of Dartmouth’s Geisel School of Medicine, has developed a program called Stress First Aid (SFA) that has been shown to improve recovery from stress reactions.

 SFA’s evidence-based peer support and self-care intervention is now being modified for health care institutions throughout the country.
-We are excited to provide D-HH employees a Stress First Aid (SFA) two-part video series (each approximately 8-10 minutes long) that introduces the SFA model.
+We are excited to provide Dartmouth-Hitchcock Health (D-HH) employees a Stress First Aid 2-part video series (each approximately 8 to 10 minutes long) that introduces the SFA model.

 Stress First Aid: Video 1

 Presenters: Mary K. Jankowski, PhD, Director of Psychology Services, Department of Psychiatry and Sivan Rotenberg, PhD, Director of Embedded Services, Department of Psychiatry

 Stress First Aid: Video 2

 Presenters: Sivan Rotenberg, PhD, Director of Embedded Services, Department of Psychiatry